Skip to main content

 Example: We actively control where we place our foot when walking over uneven ground.
 For example, we may modify where we place our foot if we see an uneven patch of ground or an upcoming rock.
 Using a custom mechanized shoe, we study how individuals use different information to control their foot placement and regulate stability during walking and turning.
 We've found that while it is important to know when a perturbation will occur and to have enough time to prepare, knowing what you will encounter is most important to improving your balance recovery.

 While most gait research has considered straight gait, we do not walk in a straight line with no added tasks.
 Simultaneous cognitive tasks and turns are commonplace in everyday locomotion and may pose a greater risk of adverse events.
-Our work examines the kinematics and kinetics of gait to probe how people walk in everyday life, and how neurological injury or disease affects tasks representative of daily living.
+Using ecologically-relevant tasks and virtual reality, our work examines the biomechanics and neural control of turning and other complex tasks such as dual-tasking and navigating while walking.
+We examine how people walk around complex environments and how neurological injury or disease affects these common, yet complex, tasks representative of daily living.

 Example: People with chronic mild traumatic brain injury (mTBI) turn their bodies slower when walking along a winding path.
 While people with mTBI also tend to walk slower than healthy individuals, only turning outcomes related to self-reported complaints of headache, nausea, and other somatic symptoms, suggesting a sought-after link between self-reported symptoms and mobility may reside in turning and non-straight gait.